HistoryThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Capillary malformation(Naevus flammeus) of one half of the face, often only in the area of the 1st trigeminal branch.
-Less frequently, the entire half of the head and the oral mucosa (with gingival hyperplasia) are affected.
+Capillary malformation(nevus flammeus, also called port wine stains) of one half of the face, often only in the area of spread of the 1st trigeminal branch.
+More rarely, the entire half of the head and the oral mucosa (with gingival hyperplasia) are affected.

-- Development of glaucoma mostly in early childhood.
+Development of glaucoma usually in early childhood.
 Multiple neurological symptoms are possible: spastic hemiparesis, focal epileptic seizures, homonymous hemianopsia, migraine.

-- Full expression of the syndrome is present in only about 50% of cases.
-If the eyes are not involved, the syndrome is called angiomatosis encephalo-cutanea, if the CNS is not involved, it is called angiomatosis oculo-cutanea.
+Full expression of the syndrome is present only in about 50% of cases.
+In the absence of ocular involvement, it is also called angiomatosis encephalo-cutanea, and in the absence of CNS involvement, angiomatosis oculo-cutanea.

 DiagnosisThis section has been translated automatically.